dhendo/mongo-queryfilter/README.md

 mongo-queryfilter
 =================

-Generate an object suitable for use as a a mongo query from a querystring or request object.
+Generate an object suitable for use as a mongo query from a querystring or request object.

 The filter function takes either a node http request object or a string containing the "query" portion of the request (e.g. "param=foo&param2=bar").
 Numeric values will be cast as appropriate.